GiggInnovations/gigg-knowledge-base/gpt_inbox_overview.md

 # Creating a Social Inbox

 New inboxes are created directly from the main dashboard.
 The setup steps mirror the options you’ll later find in **Inbox Settings**.
+Takes place in Gigg.

 1. **Start Creation**
    Click the **+ New** button in the top left, directly under the Gigg logo.